davidlevari/irb-vignette-moral-ratings/README.md

 # irb-vignette-moral-ratings
-Pretest ratings of ethicality for IRB vignettes used in Levari et al (2018)
+Pretest ratings of ethicality for IRB vignettes used in Levari et al (2018), Study 7